kekskurse/php-mqtt-topic/Readme.md

 ## Check ACL
 To check if it is possible to subscribe a topic with a given ACL-Rule.

-The first Parameter is the topic the client want to subscribe (with wildcard) The second Parameter is the ACL-Rule to check if the subscription is possible (with wildcard)
+The first Parameter is the topic the client want to subscribe (with wildcard).
+The second Parameter is the ACL-Rule to check if the subscription is possible (with wildcard).

 ```
 $p = new SSPSSP\MQTTTopic\Parser();